guillermocomesanacimadevila/RP1B/README.md

 ** All Bash scripts have been written in a UNIX-based system **

-** Python3 and a UNIX-based terminal is required for immediate execution **
+** Python3 and a UNIX-based terminal are required for immediate execution **

 ** Execute Bash scripts -> chmod +x file.sh && ./file.sh **